Mammography

 What is Mammography?

 A mammography technologist is a person who has gone through training to become a licensed X-ray technologist.
-This specialty involves learning how to use machines to take pictures of a person's breasts for medical purposes, like checking for health issues.
+This specialty trains students to operate machines that capture breast images for medical purposes, such as detecting health issues.
 The training follows the rules outlined in the Mammography Quality Standards Act (MQSA).

 Mammography has been around for 30 years and has improved with new technology.
-Although mammograms can't say for sure if something abnormal is cancer, if it looks suspicious, doctors may need to take a small piece of tissue for testing.
+Mammograms can't confirm cancer, but if results appear suspicious, doctors may need to remove tissue for further testing.

 What does a Mammographer do?